Chart Color Schemes

 Kin Kora has a typical household mix, with a fairly typical median household size

 Family households account for 72.7% of all households, including 29.4% couples with children, 28.1% couples without children, and 13.6% single parent families.
-Non-family households constitute the remaining 27.3%, with lone person households at 23.9% and group households comprising 3.5%.
-The median household size is 2.5 people, which aligns with the average for the Rest of Qld.
+Non-family households make up the remaining 27.3%, with lone person households at 23.9% and group households comprising 3.5%.
+The median household size is 2.5 people, which matches the Regional Queensland average.

 Frequently Asked Questions - Households